Advertisement

 Helena Bachmann - [email protected]

-Why are the Swiss so trusting when it comes to paying bills?
+Why are the Swiss so keen on trust when paying bills?

 Many businesses will trust you to pay your bills.
 Photo: Claudio Schwarz on Unsplash